qmk/qmk_firmware/docs/newbs_flashing.md

 * Hold down both shift keys and press `B`
 * Unplug your keyboard, hold down the Spacebar and `B` at the same time, plug in your keyboard and wait a second before releasing the keys
 * Unplug your keyboard, hold down the top or bottom left key (usually Escape or Left Control) and plug in your keyboard
-* Press the physical `RESET` button on the bottom of the PCB
+* Press the physical `RESET` button, usually located on the underside of the PCB
-* Locate header pins on the PCB labeled `BOOT0` or `RESET`, short those together or to ground while plugging your PCB in
+* Locate header pins on the PCB labeled `RESET` and `GND`, and short them together while plugging your PCB in

+If you've attempted all of the above to no avail, and the main chip on the board says `STM32` on it, this may be a bit more complicated.
+Generally your best bet is to ask on Discord for assistance.
+It's likely some photos of the board will be asked for -- if you can get them ready beforehand it'll help move things along!

-If any of these are successful you should see a message similar to this in QMK Toolbox:
+Otherwise, you should see a message in yellow, similar to this in QMK Toolbox:

 ```
 *** DFU device connected: Atmel Corp.
 ATmega32U4 (03EB:2FF4:0000)